last-dev/jdl.io/tools.md

 active: tools
 ---

-This little guide will hopefully give you some good tools to get started or improve your existing workflow.
+This little guide will hopefully give you some good tools that can be used to improve your existing workflow.
 I care a lot about functionality, aesthetics, and optimization.
 Check it out!
 <hr>

 <img alt="Divvy" id="tools-logo" src="{{site.baseurl}}/img/divvy.png">